lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

   in a particular direction and therefore reduce the Compression Residue's size.
   Through the Direction Indicator (DI), a field description in the Rules splits the possible field value into two parts, one for each direction.
-  For instance, if a client sends only CON requests, the type can be elided by compression, and the answer may use one single bit to carry either the ACK or RST type.
+  For instance, if a client sends only CON requests, the Type can be elided by compression, and the answer may use one single bit to carry either the ACK or RST type.
-  The field Code has the same behavior, the 0.0X code format value in the request, and Y.ZZ code format in the response.
+  The field Code has the same behavior, the 0.0X code format value in the request, and the Y.ZZ code format in the response.

+* In SCHC, the Rule defines the different header fields' length, so SCHC does not need to send the length.
-* Headers in IPv6 and UDP have a fixed size.
-The size is not sent as part of the Compression Residue but is defined in the Rule.
+  In IPv6 and UDP headers, the fields have a fixed size and it is known by definition.
-  Some CoAP header fields have variable lengths, so the length is also specified in the Field Description.
+  On the other hand, some CoAP header fields have variable length, and the Rule description specifies it.
-  For example, the Token size may vary from 0 to 8 bytes.
-  And the CoAP options have a variable length since they use the Type-Length-Value encoding format, as URI-path or URI-query.
+  For example, In a URI-path or URI-query, the Token size may vary from 0 to 8 bytes, and the CoAP options use the Type-Length-Value encoding format.

-  Section 7.5.2 from {{RFC8724}} offers the possibility to define a function for the Field length in the Field Description to know the length before compression.
+  When doing SCHC compression of a variable-length field, Section 7.5.2 from {{RFC8724}} offers the possibility to define a function for the Field length in the Field Description to know the length before compression.
-  When doing SCHC compression of a variable-length field,
-  if the field size is unknown, the Field Length in the Rule is set as variable, and the size is sent with the Compression Residue.
+  If the field length is unknown, the Rule will set it as variable, and SCHC will send the compressed field's length in the Compression Residue.

 * A field can appear several times in the CoAP headers.
-This is typical for elements of a URI (path or queries).
+It is found typically for elements of a URI (path or queries).
-  The SCHC specification {{RFC8724}} allows a Field ID to appear several times in the Rule and uses the Field Position (FP) to identify the correct instance, and thereby removing the ambiguity of the matching operation.
+  The SCHC specification {{RFC8724}} allows a Field ID to appear several times in the Rule and uses the Field Position (FP) to identify the correct instance, thereby removing the matching operation's ambiguity.

-* Field sizes defined in the CoAP protocol can be too large regarding LPWAN traffic constraints.
+* Field lengths defined in the CoAP protocol can be too large regarding LPWAN traffic constraints.
   This is particularly true for the Message-ID field and the Token field.
 SCHC uses different Matching operators (MO) to perform the compression.
 See section 7.4 of {{RFC8724}}.
-In this case, the Most Significant Bits (MSB) MO can be applied to reduce the information carried on LPWANs.
+In this case, SCHC can apply the Most Significant Bits (MSB) MO to reduce the information carried on LPWANs.

 # Compression of CoAP header fields